Logo

 • Home repairs.
 Some household problems, like a leaky roof, can lead to more costly repairs or dangerous living conditions and may need to be fixed immediately.

 When you rationalize it, loans advertised as “quick loans” can be expensive, but they’re better than forgoing medical treatment, missing a rent payment, being stuck with broken down car, or housed in an unlivable home, all of which can cascade into larger debt problems.
-But still there may be better, more affordable alternatives.
+Still there may be better, more affordable alternatives.
 Here are some pros and cons of advertised “quick loans.” and how to look for more affordable alternatives.

 Pros